khaireddine-satouri/Text-classification-using-Transformers/README.md

-# Fine tuning BERT model for Text classification
+# Fine tuning BERT model for text classification

-This project demonstrates a text classification system using the DistilBERT model from HuggingFace's Transformers library.
+This project demonstrates a text classification system using the **DistilBERT** model from HuggingFace's Transformers library.
 The model is trained on the IMDb dataset to classify text reviews as positive or negative.